• Home

 • 71% of graduate degree holders have student debt exceeding $25,000—borrowing for advanced education is the norm, not the exception (Source: BestColleges/Dept of Education 2025)

-• $1.67 million lifetime earnings for Computer Science majors—40% higher than the college average (Source: Code.org/iD Tech)
+• $1.67 million lifetime earnings for Computer Science majors—40% higher than the college average, justifying the investment (Source: iD Tech/Code.org)

 Explore Financing Options for Your Child